chrisTMackey/pvc/README.md

 The formula is a list of list.
 Each list is an ingredient where the first three items are formatted as quantity, specific gravity, cost of that item.

 Specific gravity, cost per pound, and cost per volume are very accurate.
-In business I have found an error adjustment of 0.015 specific gravity to be more than sufficient to err on the side of caution.
-Cost per pound is important for buying and selling plastic.
-Cost per volume is absolute key for profitably designing plastic parts and managing a business that buys and sells plastic material and or plastic parts.
-ALWAYS minimize volume cost of formula while hitting minimum properties.
-Always.

-While the important properties involving speicific gravity and cost are very very accurate, the other properties leave something to be desired sadly.

 Durometer, or hardness, is the next most common physical property.
 Fortunately of the other major physical properties, it is the only one with very good statistical data.